 A range of practical assessments in each area of work.

-Three GCSEs grade A*-G/9-1 in relevant subjects or other related qualifications and experience.
+Three GCSEs grade A*-E/9-2 including English and maths grade 2/E; OR other related qualifications and experience.

 There may be materials you need to help with your studies.
 You'll either make a one-off payment for these when you enrol, or you'll buy them during the course.
 Your tutor will talk to you about this at interview or in your first class (if you don't need an interview).